 The third step is to gently stir the drink.
 We use a bar spoon but any long spoon should work.

-The final steps involve adding ice and a fresh lime wedge.
+The final steps involve adding ice and a fresh lime wedge as garnish.

 All that’s left is to sip and enjoy.